dimanikulin/dimanikulin/PublishWhat2.md

 no grammar and formatting issues

-# Publishing on different sites
+# Publishing on mulitiple platforms

 first must hacker noon as they check your connetn a lot before publication please fill profiles